 Iberian Studies ProgramThe Europe Center Program

-The Iberian Studies Program is academically based on a new Iberian Studies emphasis in a revamped Department of Spanish and Portuguese, and its location within The Europe Center at FSI signifies the program's multidisciplinary scope.
-Via the TEC, it intersects with related programs, such as the Mediterranean Studies program at ICA, to further emphasize the position of the Iberian Studies Program at the heart of debates about contemporary Europe.
+The Iberian Studies Program maintains close links with Stanford’s Department of Iberian and Latin American Studies in the DLCL.
+Its location within The Europe Center (TEC) signifies the program's multidisciplinary scope.
+It also intersects with related programs, such as Stanford’s Mediterranean Studies Forum, to locate the position of the Iberian Peninsula at the heart of debates about contemporary Europe.

 May 15, 2013

 Mar 5, 2013